shak/bankxplorers/content/english/eca.md

   title: "What you will explore!"
   block:
     - title: "Money Basics & Banking"
+      content: "Kick off your money adventure by discovering what money really is and how it moves around in the banking world."
+      items:
+        - title: "Understanding Money & Banks"
-      content: "Kick off your money adventure by discovering what money really is and how it moves around in the banking world. <br><br>**Understanding Money & Banks**<br>Uncover the role money plays in our lives, how banks keep it safe, and what it takes to open your own account. <br><br>**Income, Expenses & Bank Statements**<br>Become a money detective by tracking cash flow with real-life style bank statements.
+          content: "Uncover the role money plays in our lives, how banks keep it safe, and what it takes to open your own account."
+        - title: "Income, Expenses & Bank Statements"
+          content: "Become a money detective by tracking cash flow with real-life style bank statements.
 Debit Cards, Cheques & ATMsGet hands-on with everyday money tools — learn how to use debit cards safely, write cheques like a pro, and master the ATM."

     - title: "Budgeting, Saving & Spending"
       content: "Get hands-on with your money!
 Plan, budget, and spend wisely — all while having fun. <br><br>**Budgeting**<br>Learn the difference between needs and wants, and build your very own personal budget. <br><br>**Savings Accounts & Interest**<br>Watch your money grow!
 Discover how savings accounts and interest work to help you save smarter."